Emad-H/Physical-Verification-using-SKY130/README.md

 ![ ](Day5/5-86.png)

 While these pins do exist, we discover that as far as Magic is concerned, they are merged with other gnd pins.
-This behaviour is common to layout toold when representing substrates for substrate connectivity.
-To fix this, there is a layer in Magic called isosub that isolates subtrate layers, though currently, Magic cannot isolate multiple substrate layers at one time.
+This behaviour is common to layout tools when representing substrates for substrate connectivity.
+To fix this, there is a layer in Magic called isosub that isolates substrate layers, though currently, Magic cannot isolate multiple substrate layers at one time.
 This is a feature that is still in development.

 Instead, to get an LVS match, we can try to merge all GND connections in the verilog to one net.
 This should be fine, since the ground pins on a chip will eventually all be connected together anyway.
-This way, if agic cannot seperate the gnd nets, we will ensure that they cannot be seperated in the verilog either.
+This way, if Magic cannot separate the gnd nets, we will ensure that they cannot be separated in the verilog either.

 First, we look at the mgmt_protect_hv submodules inside the gl directory, and add the following commands at the end of the file to merge the gnd nets.